artensonart98/Drag-Test/app/README.md

 }
 ```

-**That's all the Room related stuff.
 Now lets change our endpoint interface a bit

 ### Step 4.
 Change Endpoint interface
 Your endpoint interface must return a `Call` object with the type `DragResponseWrapper<PaginatedResponse<YourType>>`